manjoeso/Funday/README.md

     }
 ```

-By then checking the local React state if there was content in the search bar, I was conditionally able to render the appropriate tasks related to the given Group without having to modify the existing task selector which otherwise will select all the relevant tasks for a group.
+By then checking the local React state if there was content in the search bar, I was conditionally able to render the appropriate tasks related to the given group without having to modify the existing task selector which otherwise will select all the relevant tasks for a group.

 ```
 tasksSelector = function(tasks, groupId) {